 Secure your email

-Your email is the gateway to every other account (password resets go to your email).
+Your email is the gateway to every other account — password resets go there.
 If someone gains access to your email, they can reset passwords on your bank, brokerage, and credit card accounts.
+Use a strong unique password, enable 2FA, and consider using a separate email address for financial accounts than the one you use for shopping and social media.

 Watch for phishing

-Phishing emails and texts impersonate banks, the IRS, Amazon, or other trusted entities to steal your login credentials or personal information.
+Phishing emails and texts impersonate banks, the IRS, Amazon, or other trusted entities to steal your login credentials.
+Red flags: urgent language, links that do not match the official website (hover before clicking), requests for your SSN or verification code, emails from addresses that look almost right (support@arnaz0n.com instead of amazon.com).

 Rule: Never click links in unexpected emails or texts.
 Go directly to the company’s website by typing the URL in your browser.
-If the IRS, your bank, or your brokerage needs to contact you, log into your account directly.
+The IRS never initiates contact by email or text.

 What to do if your identity is stolen